samjamsh/iOS-iphone/README.md

 If you want to move the program to bin directory execute this command: mv make.py /private/var/mobile/Containers/Shared/AppGroup/1DAE09F2-6240-4B36-8B6D-E3890D78B3E1/Documents

-amd then try run: make
+and then try run: make